BillyLangdown/BillyLangdown/README.md

 <h2>🌱 Current Goals: </h2>

-My current goals revolve around advancing my proficiency in full-stack development using a JavaScript base, however, I do have an interest in SQL and Python too.
-As I pursue these objectives, I am also actively seeking opportunities to launch my career in the dynamic and innovative data and tech industry.
+My current goals revolve around advancing my proficiency in full-stack development using a JavaScript base, however, I do have an interest in Python too.
+As I pursue these objectives, I am also actively seeking opportunities to launch my career in tech.
 I am excited to contribute my skills and passion to make a meaningful impact in this field.

 <h2>👈Backend JavaScript:</h2>